 How to Describe FACIAL FEATURES in English

 While describing someone’s appearance, the face appears to be the most important part of one’s body.
 Face can be of different types.
-In many cases, due to geographical variation, we notice variations in face patterns.
+Due to geographical variation, we often notice variations in face patterns.

 The shape of the Chinese people’s faces is different from that of Europeans.
 Even we notice variations in patterns of the face within the same race.
 A list of different shapes of faces is given below.